 Cinemalaya 2010 full-length finalists named (Philippine Star): ten finalists in the Full-Length Feature category have been named, and they will receive an initial seed investment of P500,000 from Cinemalaya Foundation.
 Awards for all categories will be given on July 18, 2010.

-10 Most Important Gay Films of the Decade (The Bakla Review): tackles not the ten most critically acclaimed films, nor the author’s ten favorite films, but the ten films that made an “indelible impact” on gay culture in the Philippines.
+(The Bakla Review): tackles not the ten most critically acclaimed films, nor the author’s ten favorite films, but the ten films that made an “indelible impact” on gay culture in the Philippines.

 Failings of a family affair (Manila Times): a review of Nobody, Nobody but Juan, where the author expresses his disappointment over the inability of the film to move beyond the traditional tropes of a typical Filipino comedy, despite the quality cast.